ereckers/highlightjs-for-wordpress/README.md

 * <http://highlightjs.org/>

-Loads the "Custom package" of languages.
+Loads the Custom package *Common* of languages.
 Feel free to download a new configured bundle and replace .js file within this plugin:

 * <http://highlightjs.org/download/>